for Veterans and the Public

 Chronic Hepatitis C Virus (HCV) Infection: Treatment Considerations

 For the full PDF version, click here

-This revision (September 22, 2016) incorporates updates to treatment regimens for chronic hepatitis C virus (HCV) infection, genotype 1, 2, 3, or 4.
-Updated sections include:
+This revision (March 8, 2017) incorporates updates to treatment regimens for chronic hepatitis C virus (HCV) infection, genotype 1 and 3.
+New and updated sections include:

-- A new table for "Genotype 1-Infected Patients Who Have Failed Treatment with DAA-Based Therapy"
+- A new table on "Genotype 1-Infected Patients Who Have Failed Treatment with DAA-Based Therapy"

-- Updates on drug-drug interactions to provide clinicians with guidance on the concomitant use of HCV drugs and other drugs, including HIV antiretroviral agents (Table 25 and Table 26)
+- Updated drug-drug interactions with HCV direct antiviral agents, including HIV antiretroviral agents (see Table 25 and Table 26)

-The Panel continues to recommend that HIV/HCV-coinfected patients receive the same HCV antiviral regimens as HCV-monoinfected patients except in situations where ledipasvir/sofosbuvir is being considered, in which case a 12-week regimen should be used.
+The Panel continues to recommend that HIV/HCV-coinfected patients receive the same HCV antiviral regimens as HCV-monoinfected patients unless ledipasvir/sofosbuvir is being considered, in which case a 12-week regimen should be used.